 The hatchback remained in production until 1988, while the Marajó continued to be available until 1989.
 Marajó is an island located at the mouth of the Amazon River in Brazil.
 The four-door sedan version was built until 1989, mainly for export to other Latin American countries.
 The two-door sedan remained in production until 1993, only outlived by the pickup version (Chevy 500), which continued until 1994 after having been first launched in 1983.
 The four-door sedan continued to be built for a few more years in Ecuador and Colombia.

-The Chevette originally appeared with a 1.4-liter inline-four of Isuzu origins, albeit with a single overhead cam rather than the pushrod model originally used in the United States.
+The Chevette originally appeared with a 1.4-liter single overhead cam inline-four.
 In 1981 this was augmented by a locally developed 1.6-liter version, it too with a single carburetor.
-The Brazilian 1.6 was somewhat larger than the Isuzu-developed G161Z engine used in North America.
+The Brazilian 1.4 and 1.6 were similar to but not the same as the EPA compliant North American 1.4 and 1.6.
 For 1988, the 1.6 gained a twin-carb setup and now produced 78 PS (57 kW) rather than the 72 PS (53 kW) in earlier version.
 This engine remained available until the end of Brazilian Chevette production.
 The lower-powered 1.4 was only available for gasohol as of 1981 and was discontinued entirely after 1982.
 A gasohol-powered version of the 1.6 appeared in its stead for 1983.

 As a tax cut for sub-1-liter cars appeared in late 1990, General Motors do Brasil responded with the 1.0-litre "Chevette Junior" for early 1992.
 This used a narrow-bore, short-stroke 50 PS (37 kW) version of the OHC engine with a catalytic converter.
 The Junior did not do particularly well in the market, competing against the much more modern Fiat Uno Mille, Volkswagen Gol, and Ford Escort Hobby.
 Being rather underpowered and heavy at 865 kg (1,907 lb), with a top speed of 134 km/h (83 mph), the 1.0 had a brief sales life.
 It only remained available until 1993, after which the Corsa took over.
 A 1.8-liter Isuzu diesel-engined version was also built in Uruguay, exclusively for the Uruguayan market.
 In the Brazilian market, both the 1.4 and the 1.6 were available in gasoline and alcohol versions.